omdxp/react-native-help-create/README.md

 Please follow [this documentation](DOC.md) to see how to use this helper command.

+Or you can see [this medium article](https://omarbelghaouti.medium.com/react-native-help-create-a-friendly-tool-for-react-native-projects-f85cbcf64da5) that explains it.

 # Contributing

 Please check [this](CONTRIBUTING.md) if you consider to contribute to this project.